A doorway into the Kincentric Leadership Programme

 Contributors & Facilitators

 Participation, fees, room and board for all participants are generously covered by support from our funder.
-As a participant, you will still be required to cover all other costs, such as travel to and from the venue, covid testing, etc. If these costs are a barrier to your participation let us know in your application.
+As a participant, you will still be required to cover all other costs, such as travel to and from the venue etc. If these costs are a barrier to your participation let us know in your application.
 We have limited travel scholarships and will be able to offer support to a few participants.

 How to apply

 We can have a maximum of 20 attendees.
-We are aiming for a diversity of perspectices and lived experiences as well as age, racial, cultural and organizational backgrounds, and will select participants with this balance in mind.
+We are aiming for a diversity of perspectives and lived experiences as well as age, racial, cultural and organizational backgrounds, and will select participants with this balance in mind.

 By applying to join this retreat, you are also applying to the full Kincentric Leadership programme, and we ask that you have the interest, time and ability to commit to pursuing it.